Erratum to: Genomic vulnerability to LINE-1 hypomethylation is a potential determinant of the clinicogenetic features of multiple myeloma

 - Yasuhisa Shinomura1

 © Aoki et al.; licensee BioMed Central Ltd. 2013

 Accepted: 19 September 2013

 Published: 11 October 2013

-The Research to this article has been published in Genome Medicine 2012 4:101
+The original article was published in Genome Medicine 2012 4:101

 An error was made in the figure and supplementary file legends for this study .
 The figure legend titles should read as follows:

 Figure 1.
 Quantitative analysis of repetitive-element methylation in multiple myeloma (MM).

 Figure 2.
 Genome-wide copy-number analysis in multiple myeloma (MM) and its association with repetitive-element methylation.

 Figure 3.
 Association between levels of long interspersed nuclear element-1 (LINE-1) methylation and chromosomal aberrations in multiple myeloma (MM).